Categories: General Dentistry

 3 FAQ's About Sleep Apnea

 Is your partner complaining about your loud snoring every night?
 Do you find yourself constantly waking up and persistently tired throughout the day?
-If so, these may be symptoms pointing to sleep disorder known as sleep apnea.
+If so, these may be symptoms pointing to a sleep disorder known as sleep apnea.
 While it can be difficult to diagnose because majority of the symptoms occur while you’re asleep, your dentist may recommend a sleep study to get a proper diagnosis.
 A sleep study will monitor the oxygen levels in your body throughout your sleep cycle to determine whether or not sleep apnea is causing your lack of rest.

 1.What Causes Sleep Apnea?